Elevation (emotion): Fredrickson's broaden and build theory

-Elevation exemplifies Barbara Fredrickson's (1998) broaden and build theory of positive emotions, which asserts that positive emotions expand an individual's scope of attention and cognition in the moment while also building resources for the future.
+Elevation exemplifies Barbara Fredrickson's broaden and build theory of positive emotions, which asserts that positive emotions expand an individual's scope of attention and cognition in the moment while also building resources for the future.
 Elevation makes an individual feel admiration for the altruist and also more motivated to help others.
 Elevation has the potential to spread by creating an upward helping spiral in which individuals view others doing good deeds and then feel an increased urge to help others.

 Elevation as an other-praising emotion

 Sara Algoe and Jonathan Haidt claim that elevation is in the "other-praising" family of emotions along with gratitude and admiration.
 These three emotions are positive reactions to witnessing the actions of exemplary others.
 The outcome of all three "other-praising" emotions is a focus on other people.

-Algoe and Haidt also provide empirical evidence to support this theory.
+Algoe and Haidt provided empirical evidence to support this theory.
 They conducted a study in which participants were prompted to remember a time when they had experienced an event that would elicit elevation, gratitude, admiration, or joy.
 The participants then completed a questionnaire.
 Their results suggest that the "other-praising" emotions are different from happiness and distinct from each other due to differing motivational impulses.
 Elevation motivates individuals to be open and compassionate towards other people.
 Compared to joy or amusement, people experiencing elevation were more likely to express a desire to perform kind or helpful actions for others, become better people, and imitate the virtuous exemplar.